Table Of Contents

 In Kubernetes, pods are the smallest deployable units.
 One or more containers run in a pod instead of directly on virtual machines.

-A pod runs in a physical machine known as a node.
+A pod runs on a physical or virtual machine, called a node.
 The node provides the power to run pods, such as CPU and memory.
-A group of logically connected nodes is referred to as a cluster.
+A group of logically connected nodes is called a cluster.

 The Kubernetes cluster usually comprises one master node and several worker nodes.
-The cluster distributes workload among these workers, scaling as needed to handle requirements.
+The cluster distributes workloads among these workers, scaling as needed to meet demand.

 You can quickly learn all about pods vs. nodes vs. clusters here.

-A namespace is a way to organize independent components inside a Kubernetes cluster to prevent mix-ups.
+A namespace is a way to organize independent components within a Kubernetes cluster to prevent name collisions.

 What is the difference between a Kubernetes label, annotation, and namespace?

-Kubernetes labels are key-value pairs that contain metadata for identifying objects.
+Kubernetes labels are key-value pairs that store metadata used to identify objects.

 Check out this post for more details about the differences between Kubernetes labels and annotations.